-Financial Literacy Day on Capitol Hill was introduced in 2003, and over the years, has become known informally as “Hill Day.”
+Financial Literacy Day on Capitol Hill or “Hill Day” was introduced in the Dirksen Senate Office Building in 2003.
 What began as a small gathering became a public event attracting hundreds of participants.
-The location of the event alternates between an office location on the House of Representatives side and the Senate side of Capitol Hill.
+The venue alternates between an office location on the House of Representatives side and the Senate side of Capitol Hill.
 Learn more about the 2018 Hill Day.

 ‘Hill Day’ History

 Laura Levine, president and CEO of the Jump$tart Coalition, has served as the event emcee each year since 2004, representing the many coalition partners that participate.
 She has said that Hill Day depicts the best of what Jump$tart is as a coalition—a demonstration of the collective strength of our combined efforts, as well as the unique, individual contribution that each organization makes.

 Check out a four-minute clip from the 2011 Hill Day in the Cannon House Caucus Room.